We're proud to be home to some of the finest teachers in their disciplines.

 JONAS

-Chronic back pain and what his orthopedic surgeon diplomatically called "a spine with character" brought Jonas to yoga over two decades ago—and he hasn't looked back since.
+Chronic back pain, and what his orthopedic surgeon once called “a spine with character,” led Jonas to yoga over two decades ago.
+He has not looked back since.

 KENNEDY